-Curtain Call, a Lynchburg College musical theatre performing group, will present a unique concert of never-before-heard music at 7:30 p.m.
+Curtain Call, a University of Lynchburg musical theatre performing group, will present a unique concert of never-before-heard music at 7:30 p.m.
 Sunday, April 29, in Dillard Theatre.

 The concert features five new songs that the theatre department commissioned from a group of songwriters in New York City, plus another song that the writers had recently finished and asked the Lynchburg group to premiere.